Jonathan2251/lbd/_sources/doc.rst.txt

 For both iMac and Linux, copy lbdex/regression-test/Cpu0 to ~/llvm/test/llvm/test/CodeGen/Cpu0.

 Then run as follows for both of single and all test cases on iMac.
+The **llvm-lit -a** can display executing command.

 .. code-block:: console